 Under this new method of calculating practice expense relative value units, HCFA will start with aggregate practice costs in each physician specialty derived from the American Medical Association's Socioeconomic Monitoring System.

 These data will be used to calculate practice expenses generated for every hour a physician works.
 The average practice expense per hour is then multiplied by the number of hours worked by that specialty to treat Medicare patients.

 The total would then be allocated to five cost pools: administrative, clinical labor, medical supplies, equipment costs and other.
 These costs are then reallocated down to specific procedures and codes performed by various provider specialities.

 "By using aggregate specialty practice costs as the basis for establishing the practice expense pools, we are recognizing all of a specialty's costs, not just those linked with a specific procedure," HCFA said in the proposed rule.

-HCFA's previously "bottom-up" approach had expert panels estimate the actual costs of staff time, supplies, and equipment for each procedure, and then used the estimates to build up to direct practice expense RVUs.
+HCFA's previously "bottom-up" approach had expert panels estimate the actual costs for each procedure of staff time, supplies, and equipment, and then used the estimates to build up to direct practice expense RVUs.